-- Children under the age of 12 are not permitted on the construction site. - Pay attention to where you are walking.
-Look in the direction you are moving always. - Watch for any building materials, boards, cords, tools or fasteners that might cause tripping, cuts or any other injury. - Do not enter any level of a home that is not equipped with stairs and rails. - Stay a minimum of six feet from all excavations. - Watch out for grading equipment and delivery vehicles and be sure to give them plenty of room.
+- ▶ Children under the age of 12 are not permitted on the construction site.
+Children over 12 must be accompanied by an adult. - Pay attention to where you are walking.
+Look in the direction you are moving always. - Watch for any building materials, boards, cords, tools or fasteners that might cause tripping, cuts or any other injury. - Do not enter any level of a home that is not equipped with stairs and rails. - ▶ Stay a minimum of six feet from all excavations. - Watch out for grading equipment and delivery vehicles and be sure to give them plenty of room.
 These vehicles are loud and big, and you need to assume that the driver can neither see nor hear you.

 In addition to safety considerations, be aware that mud, paint, drywall compound, adhesives and other materials are in use and can get on you or your clothing.

 Important Note: Watching your home being built is an exciting process, but it can also become unnecessarily stressful.
 We highly encourage you to visit your home no more than once a week or on the weekends and not every day.
 Small issues that happen frequently during construction (e.g., a broken window or holes in drywall) may not be fixed immediately due to the scheduling of multiple trade partners across multiple homes; visiting every day can lead to you seeing the same issues for days or even weeks at a time, which can become unnecessarily frustrating during the process.

 We have quality-assurance processes to address repairs and corrections throughout the build to ensure we deliver a home you will love for years to come!
+Let us do the worrying for you!